fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 <a name="faq22"></a>
 **(22) What does account/folder error ... mean?**

-FairEmail does not hide errors like similar apps often do, so it is easier to diagnose problems.
+FullEmail does not hide errors like similar apps often do, so it is easier to diagnose problems.

-FairEmail will automatically try to connect again after a delay.
+FullEmail will automatically try to connect again after a delay.
 This delay will be doubled after each failed attempt to prevent draining the battery and to prevent from being locked out permanently.
 Please see [this FAQ](#user-content-faq123) for more information about this.